DespotOfMorea/ruby-chess/README.md

 # ruby-chess
-Simple Chess game for two players in Ruby, using Gosu
+Simple Chess game for two players in Ruby, using Gosu gem.